microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-04.md

 ## Description

 - Find the API URL that you can hit to start a game.
-- Use an Azure resource like Logic Apps to automate hitting this URL.
+- Use an Azure resource like Logic Apps to automate hitting this URL on a timer.

 ## Success Criteria